The Narrow Neck as Baja and the Sea of Cortez

 “Where the sea divides the land”, NOT where the land divides the sea

-Narrow Passes are never said to be ON, or even next to the narrow neck .
+Narrow Passes are never said to be ON the narrow neck .

 Summary: all Book of Mormon references to the narrow neck & passes